chinonso810/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 1. Completed the source code of a pyton programm that will assign a random signed number to the variable number each time it is executed.

 2. Wrote a program that prints the ASCII alphabet, in lowercase, not followed by a new line.

+3.Wrote a  program that prints the ASCII alphabet, in lowercase, not followed by a new line.Print all the letters except q and e.

+4.